jaraujoduarte/timeoff-management-infra/README.md

 kubectl rollout restart -n kube-system deployment coredns
 ```

-- Create the necessary RBAC configuration for the ALB controller and the ALB controller itself.
-Before applying the manifests, modify the  VPC ID in the `k8s/alb-ingress-controller.yaml` file which necessary if using Fargate for the ALB to know where to spin up the LBs.
+- Deploy the necessary RBAC configuration for the ALB controller and the ALB controller itself.
+Before applying the manifests, modify the  VPC ID in the `k8s/alb-ingress-controller.yaml` file which is necessary if using Fargate for the ALB controller to know where to spin up the LBs.
 ```
 cd $PROJECT_ROOT/k8s
 kubectl apply -f .